WF-fantasy/RadioIndustyMap-Dataset/README.md

 ## License

-The license information will be updated before the public release.
+The license information will be updated before the public release of the full dataset.

-For academic use, please cite the corresponding paper and this repository.
+The currently released sample data are provided for academic demonstration and preliminary research only.

 ---